£1 CUP 34.98

 Cuba is tourist-friendly but has some key cultural and legal rules:

-Do not exchange money anywhere except at official Cadeca exchange houses as it is illegal and could lead to a fine or prison.
+Exchange money only at official Cadeca exchange houses, as it's illegal to do so elsewhere and could lead to fines or prison.

-Pack all luggage yourself, do not carry items for others, and avoid packing valuables in hold luggage due to theft risk at the airport.
+Pack all luggage yourself, do not carry items for others, and lock suitcases to prevent theft, especially of valuables in hold luggage.

 Bonus tips:

-Avoid taking photographs or videos in or near any military zones or restricted areas as this can be treated as espionage.
+Avoid taking photographs or videos in military or restricted areas, as this can be considered espionage and lead to a prison sentence.

 More information